 What if the motorcycle accident was my fault?
 How do I get my medical bills taken care of?

 Kentucky is considered a no-fault state.
-This means that even if the wreck was your fault you may still access your Basic Reparations Benefits (BRB)/Personal Injury Protection (PIP) benefits.
-The only exceptions would be if you intentionally caused a wreck or did not purchase BRB/PIP benefits for your motorcycle.
+This means that even if the motorcycle wreck was your fault you may still access your Basic Reparations Benefits (BRB)/Personal Injury Protection (PIP) benefits.
+The only exceptions would be if you intentionally caused a motorcycle wreck or did not purchase BRB/PIP benefits for your motorcycle.

 Are there any special protection laws for motorcyclists in Kentucky?

 There are laws intended to protect motorcyclists, just like there are laws to protect other motor vehicle operators.
-Although the application of the law may be slightly different, if you are injured because of another’s negligence, you may still have a right to pursue a claim against that person or entity.
+Although the application of the law may be slightly different, if you are injured because of another’s negligence, you may still have a right to pursue a motorcycle accident claim against that person or entity.

 What do I need to bring to my initial consultation with a Louisville motorcycle accident lawyer?